dmbarbour/wikilon/docs/AwelonLang.md

         type Object = Request → (Response * Object)

+If we are unconcerned with static typing, this is almost sufficient.
+Requests and responses are just any message type.
+However, we might tweak this a little to model objects in a monadic environment.

-However, in context of static type analysis, we ideally want 'requests' to represent method calls and 'responses' to have a return type specific to the method.
-Further, in the general case, methods may need a monadic effect type.
-To represent this in the general case would require dependent types.
-However, it's feasible to develop a simpler type model specialized for object-interfaces, analogous to the monadic effect types described at *Monadic Programming*.
-We'd require static method labels.
-Of course, we could also support dynamic OOP without type safety.
+However, in context of static type analysis, we ideally want 'requests' to represent method calls and 'responses' to have a return type specific to the method call.
+Further, in the general case, methods may need a monadic effect.
+To represent this precisely requires dependent types.
+However, it's feasible to develop a simpler type model specialized for object interface types, very similar to the monadic effect types described at *Monadic Programming* (the main difference being that object interface methods may have monadic effect types).
+Also similarly to monadic effects, all method names will need to be available for static analysis.

-Assuming types are supported to our satisfaction, we can develop a few projections around classes, constructors, interfaces, and method invocations.
+Assuming types are supported to our satisfaction, we can develop a few projections around method invocations and class constructors.

 ## Data Representation